severo/observable-to-standalone/3_bundle_js_module_and_deploy/README.md

 Note: the resulting code can be found in [./step2](./step2/) directory.

-Note: the bundled module helps to save three requests, but it's not that much comparing to the more than 30 requests to d3 dependencies.
-There is no easy solution to solve this when embedding a notebook, since these dependencies are not declared statically (via import statements), but are discovered dynamically when parsing the notebooks and rendering the cells.
+Note: the bundled module helps to save three requests, but it doesn't help with the remaining requests done at runtime to other dependencies (here, to d3.min.js).
+There is no easy solution when embedding a notebook, since these dependencies are not declared statically (via import statements), but are discovered dynamically when parsing the notebooks and rendering the cells.

 ### Step 3 - publish online

-In step 2, the final files are made available in the public/ directory, but there is still the need to configure hosting to publish them online.
+In step 2, the final files are made available in the public/ directory, but there is still a need to configure hosting to publish them online.
 There are various solutions to help publish from the cli, let's see one of them:
 [now.sh](https://now.sh).